anselale/Dignity/Readme.md

 # TrinityAF

  This is a discord chatbot implementation of AssistAF using the [AgentForge](https://github.com/AgentForge/agentforge) framework.
-It has advanced [active retrieval augmented generation](https://arxiv.org/abs/2305.06983),  and leverages [reflextion](https://arxiv.org/abs/2303.11366), multi-prompt [chain-of-thought](https://arxiv.org/abs/2201.11903), uses [theory of mind capabilities](https://arxiv.org/abs/2303.12712), and even has a single branch [tree-of-thought](https://arxiv.org/abs/2305.10601).
+It has advanced [active retrieval augmented generation](https://arxiv.org/abs/2305.06983),  and leverages [reflextion](https://arxiv.org/abs/2303.11366), multi-prompt [chain-of-thought](https://arxiv.org/abs/2201.11903), and uses [theory of mind capabilities](https://arxiv.org/abs/2303.12712).
 All of this to generate lucid and liminal conversational character bots that are [enhanced by emotional stimuli](https://arxiv.org/abs/2307.11760). [(see also)](https://arxiv.org/abs/2312.11111v1)

 This version features a new discord implementation, complete with DMs, slash commands, and embeds.
 Threads coming soon.